 Is Deathloop a roguelike?

 Deathloop sounds like a roguelike with its repeated runs gimmick, but Arkane is trying to avoid comparisons to the genre currently dominated by games like Hades and Loop Hero.
-Players have repeated attempts to kill all 8 targets in one day and eventually get the ability to carry over weapons from day-to-day.
+Players have repeated attempts to kill all eight targets in one day and eventually get the ability to carry over weapons from day to day.
 Still, there is only one true solution and more player direction than your typical roguelike.

 The island also isn’t randomized, with all for areas staying the same run after run.
 The only time they will change slightly is when the time of day changes.
 While Arkane is hesitant to embrace this genre description fully, it’s clear that some mechanics from it at least inspire Deathloop that the genre popularizes and is trying to realize them uniquely.